josephryan/2018-Hernandez_and_Ryan_HGT/01-MAXIMUM_LIKELIHOOD_ANALYSES/README.md

 **01-PRE_PRUNING** contains all resulting trees from maximum-likelihood analyses before pruning.
 Trees that were pruned are found in **02-POST_PRUNING**

 ## no_metazoans.tar.gz
-contains alingment files and maximum likelihood trees for confirmed HGTs that lacked animal BLAST hits
+contains alignment files and maximum-likelihood trees for confirmed HGTs that lacked animal BLAST hits